Instabug/Instabug-React-Native/README.md

 yarn add instabug-reactnative
 ```

+2. Install [**Ruby**](https://www.ruby-lang.org/en/documentation/installation/).
+(You can skip this step if you're building for Android only)

-2. Link the bridging files in the npm package to the ios project use the following command.
+3. Link the bridging files in the npm package to the ios project use the following command.
 ```bash
 react-native link instabug-reactnative
 ```